Amano Shrimp Care: Size, Lifespan, Tank Setup, Breeding & More

 Explore essential Amano shrimp care tips covering their size, lifespan, ideal tank setup, breeding habits, and more for a thriving aquarium.

-Amano Shrimp Basics
+Amano Shrimp Species Profile

 Amano Shrimp in Aquarium

-• Average size in stores: ~1 inch
+• Average size in stores: About 1 inch

 • Life expectancy: 2-3 years